jamiller619/fontjam/README.md

 # fontjam
-A desktop application to manage your fonts.
+A desktop app for managing fonts.
+For macOS, Windows and Linux.